 When you are in the Liminal Zone, time is experienced differently.

 In a sense, there is no time.
-There is no schedule that dictates how long it will take to break the trails that will lead you to your new story.
+No schedule dictates how long it will take to break the trails that will lead you to your new story.
 It can take weeks, months, or years.
 Your body and your will are the gifts and tools that will keep you going.
-The Liminal Zone gives no quarter; therefore, as long as there is an option to comfortably make an exit, the likelihood is great that many will take that exit.
-But for some the choice is really between these two things: taking on the terrors of the unknown or giving up despite knowing that you might live.
+The Liminal Zone gives no quarter; therefore, as long as there is an option to comfortably exit, the likelihood is great that many will take that exit.
+But for some, the choice is really between these two things: taking on the terrors of the unknown or giving up despite knowing that you might live.
 This is the gift of the Liminal Zone – comfort may be hard to come by while you’re in it, but you are nevertheless offered the possibility of a new life.

 Copyright © 2014 – Current| Gloria Constantin | All Rights Reserved |